moltenjson/MoltenJSON/README.md

 * Outstanding performance and very fast.

 # Using the library
-Setting up the project to use SimpleJSON is explained in details in [https://github.com/ReflxctionDev/SimpleJSON/wiki/Setting-up](this wiki page).
+Setting up the project to use SimpleJSON is explained in details in [this wiki page](https://github.com/ReflxctionDev/SimpleJSON/wiki/Setting-up).

 The library is configured to produce javadoc and sources JARs.
 This should allow you to browse JavaDocs from your project directly.